Teradata SUBSTR Or SUBSTRING?

 SELECT * FROM Country WHERE SUBSTRING (country_desc FROM 1 FOR 3) = 'TUN';

-Here is an example of the Teradata SUBSTRING function applied to a CLOB column:
+This demonstrates the utilization of the Teradata SUBSTRING function on a CLOB column.

 SELECT SUBSTRING (myCLOB FROM 100 FOR 120000) FROM TheCLOBTable;